mishrlaksh/AI-Banking-Chatbot-Project/README.md

 The project consists of five main parts:

-1. **Set Up a New Lex Chatbot** – Create the basic structure and initial intents for BankerBot.
+1. **Set Up a New Lex Chatbot** – Create the basic structure and initial intents for BankerBot, including connecting it with AWS Lambda.
 2. **Create the TransferFunds Intent** – Add an intent to handle funds transfers.
 3. **Explore Cool Features in Amazon Lex** – Use Amazon Lex’s conversation flow and visual builder.
-4. **Deploy with AWS CloudFormation** – Automate bot deployment with a CloudFormation template.
+4. **Deploy with AWS CloudFormation** – Automate bot deployment with a CloudFormation template and Lambda function code.
 5. **Clean Up Resources** – Delete resources to avoid charges.

 ## Prerequisites